nologic/blog/_posts/2017-03-19-travel-safe.md

 exit 1
 ```

 I wanted to return an error, so that the system didn't decide to irreversibly change anything else and possibly brick the device.
 Unfortunately, that did not work.
 Obviously, I got no explanation.
-But, I realized that the update usually comes with a CRC checksum.
-There is a check in the proper firmware update that looks like this:
+Further analyzing the official update package, we notice that the update usually comes with a CRC checksum.
+There is a check in the official firmware update that looks like this:

 ```bash
 crcsum=`sed '1,3d' $0|cksum|sed -e 's/ /Z/' -e 's/   /Z/'|cut -dZ -f1`